smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/01-GCP-setup/README.md

     cd ~/
     virtualenv -p python3 venv3

-Active your virtualenv
+Activate your virtualenv

     source ~/venv3/bin/activate

+You should now be in your venv3 and see something like that in your shell:

+    (venv3) jeanbizot@MacBook-Pro-5:~$ cd ~/

+Install ipython and jupyter notebook:

+    pip install ipython jupyter

-Make venv activation persistent by adding it to your `.zshrc`
+Make virtualenv activation persistent by adding it to your `.zshrc`

     export "source ~/venv3/bin/activate" >> ~/.zshrc

-NB : to deactivate your virtual environnement:

-    deactivate
+Now every time you'll open a terminal window you'll be inside your python3 virtual environnement